-Black women is double that of white women.
-Poor and rural Virginians who lack access to care also disproportionately experience negative health outcomes associated with pregnancy.

-63. Despite these facts, physicians and licensed certified nurse midwives ("CNMs") may deliver babies in birthing centers and private homes that are not subject to any licensure, regulation, inspection, or oversight by VDH, while abortion providers and clinics are subject to onerous, medically unnecessary regulations and requirements under Virginia law.
+- 63. The Commonwealth has also recognized that Black women in Virginia and in the United States "suffer the greatest burden of pregnancy-associated death;" the mortality ratio for Black women is double that of white women.
+Poor and rural Virginians who lack access to care also disproportionately experience negative health outcomes associated with pregnancy. - 64.
+Despite these facts, physicians and licensed certified nurse midwives ("CNMs") may deliver babies in birthing centers and private homes that are not subject to any licensure, regulation, inspection, or oversight by VDH, while abortion providers and clinics are subject to onerous, medically unnecessary regulations and requirements under Virginia law.